 Cedarville University offers one of the few faith-based direct-entry PharmD programs in the U.S. “We’re preparing you to be a practitioner,” Dr. Franz said, “and, as our dean would say, a Christ ambassador in a white coat.”

-All pharmacy students complete a cross-cultural immersion experience, serving in clinics and medical missions around the world.
+All of Cedarville’s pharmacy students complete a cross-cultural immersion experience by serving in clinics and medical missions around the world.
 “We have teams that go to Northern India, Peru, and Guatemala,” he shared.
 “They use their pharmacy skills in real healthcare settings while learning to serve others with compassion.”

-Class sizes remain small — typically 35 to 45 students — ensuring personal mentorship.
+Class sizes remain small, typically 35–45 students, which ensures every student receives personal mentorship.
 “We want to know their names and their stories,” Dr. Franz said.
 “We call it pharmily — a family environment where students feel supported.”

-Students also have the chance to add a dual degree, such as a PharmD + MBA or PharmD + MA in Innovation, equipping them for leadership, management, or entrepreneurship in healthcare.
+Students also have the chance to add a dual degree, such as a PharmD + MBA or PharmD + MA in Strategic Innovation.
+These programs help prepare graduates for leadership roles and careers in healthcare management, administration, and entrepreneurship.

 Your Top Pharmacy School FAQs, Answered by an Expert